OctopusDeploy/blog/blog/2022-q3/microservices-and-frameworks/index.md

 ## Benefits of microservices

-Let's imagine you're building a retail website built in microservices.
-You might decide the following features should live in their own containers:
+Let's imagine you're building a retail website with microservices.
+You might decide to develop the following features as separate services:

 - Website front-end (HTML, CSS etc)
 - Search